lewoudar/kifurushi/docs/usage.md

     @property
     def size(self) -> int:
-        # the size is in bytes
+        # the size is in number of bytes
         return 4 if self._address.version == 4 else 16

     @property